luxscious/portfolio-chat-bot/README.md

 ---

-## ✅ Notes & Limitations
+## Bugs to look into

 - The backend logic is kinda funky right now.
-Need to look into the responses.
+- If a user loads the page and the connection to server is bad, but then is restored, need to be able to display that the bot isnt connected to the server..
+Convo history also should be restored when connection resumes.

 ---